Best Practices for Effective Project Issue Management

 • Who will set the target resolution date?

-• How will issues be communicated within the team?
+• How will issues be communicated among the team members?

 • How will a PM identify different issues if several occur during one project?